 - Don?t use big words (for the sake of it)

 You might be tempted to make your writing sound better by tapping up a thesaurus.
-However, cramming big words in for no good reason can have to opposite effect, making writing awkward and more difficult to understand.
+However, cramming big words in for no good reason can have the opposite effect, making writing awkward and more difficult to understand.
 And if you use an unfamiliar word, you may even get the meaning slightly wrong.

 Catch those typos!